therightmandev/salsify-challenge/README.md

 ### What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?

 FastAPI was chosen for high performance, as well as async capabilities. aiofiles was initially used to read files asynchronously, but after testing with hey (https://github.com/rakyll/hey), the performance was worse than using Python's built-in file reading functions.
 The reason is probably because we are making small reads (only one line at a time).

 ### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?

-6-8 hours.
+7-9 hours.
+Including researching potential problems and solutions, testing with different files, considering different options, coding and answering the questions.

 If I had unlimited time, I would:
 - Add a cache
-- Store the line index to a separate database, which would allow it to grow bigger than the available memory in case of really big files and/or a reduction of `INDEX_INTERVAL`.
+- Store the line index in a separate database, which would allow it to grow bigger than the available memory in case of really big files and/or a reduction of `INDEX_INTERVAL`.
 It would also allow pre-processing to only be done once in case of horizontal scaling (since the servers would all read from the same database)
 - Experiment with the `INDEX_INTERVAL` value (currently 10000), to see which number would get the best overall results for our specific use case.
 The number 10000 was chosen arbitrarily and seems to give acceptable results
 - Scale the system horizontally, allowing more requests to be served concurrently
 - Split the file in chunks and pre-process it in parallel
+- Add tests

-I would start by adding a cache, then storing the index in a separate database and then scale horizontally.
+I would start by adding tests, then a cache, then storing the index in a separate database and then scale horizontally.

 ### If you were to critique your code, what would you have to say about it?

-The code is lacking exception handling, input validation, caching.
+The code is lacking exception handling, input validation, caching and tests.
 The index is saved in memory, which puts a size limit on it.
+I could also move the pre-processing code to a different file, especially if it was part of a bigger project.